vehicle-lang/tutorial/src/chapters/4-property-driven-training.md

 and took its robustness result with it.

 The $\epsilon = 0.02$ column tells a more interesting story.
-Here the checkpoints do not agree.
-After 75 epochs the network proves 25 of the 38 images it classifies correctly;
+Here the checkpoints do not agree, and they disagree in an orderly way: 25 provable images at 75 epochs, 22 at 100, 21 at 150.
+Training for longer has made the network *less* robust, and steadily so.

-after 150 epochs, only 21 of 37.
-Training for longer has made it *less* robust.
+Note that this is not the ceiling moving.
+Over those same checkpoints the number of correctly classified images goes 38, 38, 37 --- down by one --- while the number proved robust falls by four.

 That is worth dwelling on, because it is what one would expect.
 Once the training data is fitted, further optimisation of cross-entropy cannot change which side of the decision